|Rare Book & Manuscript Library|

 Columbia University Libraries, Rare Book and Manuscript Library

 The papers were catalogued by Christina Hilton Fenn in July 1989, processed in 2007, and reprocessed by Yingwen Huang in 2018.
-The title of the papers was changed from Shih-hui Hsiung papers to Shihui Xiong papers in 2018 to allow better discovery and to to conform to the creator's LCNAF record.
+The title of the papers was changed from Shih-hui Hsiung papers to Shih-hui Hsiung (Shihui Xiong) papers in 2018 to allow better discovery.
 The papers combined two accessions in 1974 and 1975.
 Minimally processed to the folder level.
 Seven panoramic photographs in Box 15 should be subjected to conservation rehousing and repair for straightening and inactive mold issue.
 Printed materials (4 volumes) were cataloged separately by the Rare Book division and to be searchable in the catalog.

 2009-06-26 File created.